ogmacorp/PyAOgmaNeo/docs/iodesc.rst

     Type of input/output layer.
 Can be:

-        pyaogmaneo.typeNone: No prediction will be generated (purely an input layer) pyaogmaneo.typePrediction: A prediction of the next timestep of values will be generated pyaogmaneo.typeAction: A action will be generated (for use with reinforcement learning)
+        pyaogmaneo.typeNone: No prediction will be generated (purely an input layer)

+        pyaogmaneo.typePrediction: A prediction of the next timestep of values will be generated

+        pyaogmaneo.typeAction: An action will be generated (for use with reinforcement learning)

         The prediction of the specified type will be retrieved with Hierarchy.getPredictionCIs (regardless of type).